 Almost every portfolio will one day need to support a steady withdrawal as your savings turns into your retirement money.
 However, to turn your investments into money you can spend, some securities need to be sold.
 Every time a security is sold in a taxable account, if it is worth more at the time of sale than you originally paid for it, the “gain” is taxable.
-This so-called capital gain is taxable in various tax brackets, ranging from a base of 0% to 20%.
+This so-called capital gain is taxable in various federal tax brackets, ranging from 0% to 23.8%.

 If you wait to sell any securities until the day you make a withdrawal, chances are you will be forced to realize some rather large capital gains all in one year.
 After all, the markets trend upward and, over large time periods, double every 7 to 10 years.